Land Bridge and Prairie Project

-How will the existing east-west commuter trail be modified by the project?
+How will the existing Commuter Trail be modified by the project?

 The Commuter Trail is the paved hike-and-bike trail that runs the length of Memorial Drive along the south side of the Park.
 The project will provide a dedicated multi-use trail along the south side of the Land Bridge between Picnic Loop and the Cullen Running Trails Center where it will then reconnect with the existing Commuter Trail.
 A temporary multi-use trail will be in place during construction to provide an uninterrupted path around the construction areas.

-How will the Seymour Lieberman Exer-Trail be modified by the project?
+How will the Seymour Lieberman Trail be modified by the project?

-A new segment of the Seymour Lieberman Exer-Trail, including new pedestrian lighting, will skirt the north edge of the Land Bridge and will be constructed prior to any construction impacts to the existing trail.
-Our plan is to move the trail away from the traffic flow on Memorial Drive and create some separation between trail users and automobile traffic.
-We believe this will improve safety and provide a better Park experience.
-The Seymour Lieberman Exer-Trail will still be 3.0 miles long.
+A new segment of the Seymour Lieberman Trail, including new pedestrian lighting, will skirt the north edge of the Land Bridge and will be constructed prior to any construction impacts to the existing trail.
+The trail will be moved away from the traffic flow on Memorial Drive and create additional separation between trail users and automobile traffic to improve safety and provide a better Park user experience.

 A new multi-use trail for people of all abilities will be incorporated along the south side of the Prairie and will connect to the adjacent existing south-side natural trail system.
-Ultimately, it will also connect to a future North/South Hike-and-Bike Trail that will be developed along the CenterPoint easement adjacent to the railway line that will connect Memorial Park to Houston’s growing network of hike-and-bike trails.
+Ultimately, it will also connect to a future north/south hike-and-bike trail that will be developed along the CenterPoint easement adjacent to the railway line that will connect Memorial Park to Houston’s growing network of hike-and-bike trails.
 Temporary trail closures and reconstruction are shown below: